Braxai/Course-Notes/ECS 153 Computer Security/Lectures/Lecture 11.md

 - g : generator
   - 1 to p - 1
 - p : modulator
-  - if p is a prime then x is unique
+  - if p is a large prime then x is unique

 Diffie-Hellman Key Exchange
 - A : pick random a